microsoft/Pyjion/pep.rst

 conditionally recompile Python bytecode to machine code as desired while still allowing for executing regular CPython bytecode when running the JIT is not desired.
-This can be accomplished by allowing interpreters to specify what function to call to evaluate a frame.
+This can be accomplished by allowing interpreters to holt function to call to evaluate a frame.
 And by placing the API at the frame evaluation level it allows for a complete view of the execution environment of the code for the JIT.